Jackson, Wyoming, is famous for being an Old West town in the Jackson Hole Valley. It’s most often visited together with Grand Teton National Park.

 Don’t miss out on the best that Jackson has to offer!
-Here are my top ten things to do in and around Jackson, Wyoming.
+Here are my top twelve things to do in and around Jackson, Wyoming.

 1. Grand Teton National Park

-By far the main attraction in the Jackson Hole Valley, Grand Teton National Park receives over 3 million visitors per year.
+By far the main attraction in the Jackson Hole Valley is Grand Teton National Park, which receives over 3 million visitors per year.

 It’s open in the summer and the winter.